acidanthera/CPUFriend/README.md

 A [Lilu](https://github.com/vit9696/Lilu) plug-in kernel extension which injects power management data dynamically.

 #### Notes
-This repository should be compiled with [Lilu](https://github.com/vit9696/Lilu) ***v1.1.6*** and greater, otherwise the compilation will be failed!
+This repository should be compiled with [Lilu](https://github.com/vit9696/Lilu) ***v1.2.0*** and greater, otherwise the compilation will be failed!

 Note: ***Debug version of Lilu.kext should be put in the same folder as CPUFriend!
-And they should be also used together!***
+And they should also be used together!***

 #### Configuration
 See [Instructions](https://github.com/PMheart/CPUFriend/blob/master/Instructions.md) for more details.